slavailn/Isoform_Switch_Analysis/Isoform_Switch_Analysis_workflow.md

 ```

-Interate over all of the fastq files in the directory and run RSEM isoform quantification.
+Iterate over all of the fastq files in the directory and run RSEM isoform quantification.

 ```
 #! /bin/bash